Route Update to 80-Mile Route on Saturday, July 18

 Choose from routes ranging from 2 to 80 miles through the beautiful Rocky Mountains, starting and ending in Copper Mountain.

-Select your route for each day when you register.
+You will select your route for each day when you register.
 Don’t worry, if your plans change you can update your selected route any time prior to the tour in your Participant Center.

 These routes are subject to change due to unforeseen circumstances within counties/towns.
 We will update all riders if there are any changes to the routes below.